mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 #### Showing all blog posts

-Next I needed a page to show all of my blog posts.
+Next I needed a page to show all blog posts.
 This was a good opportunity to use SvelteKit's [data loading](https://kit.svelte.dev/docs#loading) for page components.
 If you've used Next.js, it's very similar to `getInitialProps`.
 It allows you to load data however you wish and provide the data as props for the page.
 This runs both on the server and on the client.

 This is the end result of my `/blog` page (with simplified styling):